 Generic Name: simeprevir

 Note: This page contains side effects data for the generic drug simeprevir.
-It is possible that some of the dosage forms listed on this page may not apply to the brand name Olysio.
+It is possible that some of the dosage forms included below may not apply to the brand name Olysio.

 For the Consumer

 Applies to simeprevir: oral capsule

 Along with its needed effects, simeprevir (the active ingredient contained in Olysio) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, crusting, irritation, itching, or reddening of the skin

 - cracked, dry, or scaly skin